adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 ## Principles

 1. Transactional queries should be FAST (<500ms)
-2. Number of concurrently queries of the same sessions should be less than 5
+2. Number of concurrently queries of the same session should be less than 5
 3. Queries inside a transaction should be a constant in most cases
 4. Locks that blocks other queries should be avoided (Especially `Table-level Locking`)